thongvh0606/Binary-Search-Tree-Programming-Assignment/README.md

 - A2: Program that converts a set of such vocabularies stored in file Latin into a set of English-Latin vocabularies.

-*** HOW TO RUN: Right click on GUI-> run file->Choose File->Show***
-NOTE: Each program in each pagekage have a compatible file for running
+*** HOW TO RUN: Right click on GUI-> run file->Choose File->Show*** (Each program in each pagekage have a compatible file for running)